HusseinLezzaik/Startup/Ideas.md

 32. Restaurants: Make opening a restaurant easy, using robots.
 You give us the ingredients, food, and we design robots for you.
 33. Medicine School: fix the system, make it easier for people to study medicine without having big debt, and make it more of an engineering field
 34. Globalism: make it easier to collaborate in business, ex: mrbeast needs translators in each country that are famous, replit wants famous programming youtubers to create courses, etc
+35. Build systems that are collaborative instead of acting on their own to make people more productive.
+36. Social networks like Facebook are one-to-one, and Tiktok concept of one-to-many with followers created influencers that people connect with without really knowing them.

 ## Industry
 1. AI